ShaunClarkMalta/Personal-Projects/DNDSpellbook/README.md

 # Dhaeris' Spellbook :notebook_with_decorative_cover:

 ### About
 This was one of the first projects I created on my own.
 I have recently became interested in Dungeons and Dragons and have been playing for a while.
 Through a convoluted set of circumstances, I am now a Dungeon Master for a Campaign.
-One player decided that he wanted to be a Wizard and, starting at a higher level, meant that I wanted to give him a couple of new spells that he might have found prior to the beginning of the campaign.
+One player (who was to be named Dhaeris, hence the name) decided that he wanted to be a Wizard and, starting at a higher level, meant that I wanted to give him a couple of new spells that he might have found prior to the beginning of the campaign.

 Whilst I could have just rolled a dice randomly, or even asked him to pick them himself, I decided to use my knowledge of Python to create a spellbook of sorts.